izguenther6/Portfolio/Cornell Soil and Water Lab, Oct. 2022 - Present/Unstable Finger Flow/README.md

 SUMMARY
-- aided Naaran Brindt (post-doc, Cornell Soil and Water Lab) in writing code that was used for the first set of experiments in this paper: https://www.sciencedirect.com/science/article/pii/S0309170824000484...code and paper are also in this folder
+- aided Naaran Brindt (post-doc, Cornell Soil and Water Lab) in writing code that was used for the first set of experiments in this paper: https://www.sciencedirect.com/science/article/pii/S0309170824000484 ...code and paper are also in this folder

 - overall purpose was to better visualize water movement through pores at the fingertip of an unstable finger flow